-They will be removed from probation when the cumulative GPA reaches the minimum levels above.
-Students placed on probation as freshmen for earning 2 zero grades will be removed from probation if their classification changes to sophomore, they have not earned additional zero grades, and their cumulative GPA reaches 1.7.
-Students placed on probation as sophomores for earning 3 zero grades will be removed from probation if their classification changes to junior and their cumulative GPA reaches 1.9.
+Students may be removed from probation when the cumulative GPA reaches the minimum levels stated above.
+Students placed on probation as freshmen for having earned 2 zero grades may be removed from probation if their classification changes to sophomore, if they have not earned additional zero grades, and if their cumulative GPA reaches 1.7.
+Students placed on probation as sophomores for having earned 3 zero grades may be removed from probation if their classification changes to junior and their cumulative GPA reaches 1.9.